We’re searching for the best acoustic guitar talent in the world today - could it be you?

 The top entries will be shortlisted down to three finalists by a brace of star judges.
 Last year, judges included Tommy Emmanuel, Jon Gomm and Mike Dawes.
-We're pleased to announce that fingerstyle virtuoso Andy McKee and award-winning acoustic guitarist Molly Tuttle are the first of our star judges to be announced.
-We'll be revealing more big names soon.
+We're pleased to announce that fingerstyle virtuoso Andy McKee, award-winning acoustic guitarist Molly Tuttle and Elton John's live guitarist of choice John Jorgenson will make up our esteemed judging panel.

-In addition to the prestigious title, the winner will also walk away with a suite of top guitar prizes (which last year included a Takamine guitar and Ernie Ball string endorsement), a swathe of industry contacts and exposure to a huge audience – videos of last year’s live final performances have been viewed a whopping 4 million times.
+In addition to the prestigious title, the winner will also walk away with a suite of top guitar prizes, including a beautiful Takamine EF341SC dreadnought guitar, a swathe of industry contacts and exposure to a huge audience – videos of last year’s live final performances have been viewed a whopping 4 million times.

 If you’re thinking of entering, 2018 Acoustic Guitarist of the Year winner Alexandr Misko has some useful advice: “Don’t overthink too much about how your video will look since the music should be your primary concern.
 It’s very important to record a sound more or less professionally so judges can hear all the details clearly and can better analyse your techniques, dynamics and tone.”

 We’re looking for talent in all its forms, whether that’s technical ability, a distinctive playing style or an ear for composition.
 Get thinking, and show us your creativity and ability.
 The competition is now officially open so get practising, shooting and uploading today.
 Good luck!